Team-Eight/sthlm-commuter/docs/TravelModeFunction.md

 ```
 A travel plan is requested from the sthlmTraveling back end with a TravelModeQuery as a parameter.

 ### fetchTransitRoute
-the function calls the planTransit function through the mRouter object.
+The function calls the planTransit function through the mRouter object.

+### onCreate
+The journey query is fetched from the *getJourneyQueryFromIntent* function.

+### getJourneyQueryFromIntent
+The journeyquery uri is fetched from the *onSearchRoutes* function.

 ### create
 Creates a JourneyQuery object from a JSON object.
 Only concerns favourites.